Skip to content

 Token name key

-Token value Value of WEBHOOK_SECRET from functions/.env
+Token value Value of WEBHOOK_SECRET (set as a Supabase Edge Function secret)

 Notification types Contact, Membership, MembershipRenewed, Event, EventRegistration